dcsaorg/DCSA-Certification-ToolKit-API-Consumer/README.md

 ```
 **Publish the docker images using github package**

-Along with Consumer Compatibility kit, we need a running database intance loaded with test data.
+Along with Consumer conformance toolkit, we need a running database intance loaded with test data.
 Hence, we need below two docker images to publish.

 Assuming you have docker images availabe at your local and github repo created
 1. Consumer Compatibility kit: